2001 Tiananmen Square self-immolation incident: Background

 Falun Gong practitioners demonstrating outside the Zhongnanhai government compound in April 1999 to request an end to official harassment of Falun Gong practitioners.
 Soon thereafter, a nationwide persecution of the practice began.

 Falun Gong, also known as Falun Dafa, is a form of spiritual qigong practice that involves meditative exercises, and a philosophy drawing on Buddhist and Taoist tradition introduced by Li Hongzhi in Northeast China in the spring of 1992.
 By the late 1990s, it had attracted tens of millions of followers.
 Falun Gong initially enjoyed official recognition and support during the early years of its development.
 By the mid-1990s, however, Chinese authorities sought to rein in the growth of qigong practices, enacting more stringent requirements on the country's various qigong denominations.
 In 1996, Falun Gong came under increasing criticism and surveillance from the country's security apparatus.

-On 25 April 1999, more than ten thousand practitioners congregated outside Chinese Communist Party (CCP) headquarters in Zhongnanhai to request legal recognition.
+On 25 April 1999, more than 10,000 practitioners gathered outside Chinese Communist Party (CCP) headquarters in Zhongnanhai to request legal recognition.
 That evening, then-CCP general secretary Jiang Zemin issued a decision to eradicate Falun Gong.
-At Jiang's direction, on 7 June 1999 a special leading group was established within the party's Central Committee to manage the persecution.
-The resulting organisation, called the 6-10 Office, assumed the role of coordinating the anti-Falun Gong media coverage in the state-run press, as well influencing other party and state entities such as the courts and security agencies.
+At Jiang's direction, on 7 June 1999, a special leading group was established within the party's Central Committee to manage the persecution.
+The resulting organisation, called the 610 Office, assumed the role of coordinating the anti-Falun Gong media coverage in the state-run press, as well as influencing other party and state entities such as the courts and security agencies.
 On 19 July, the Central Committee of the Communist Party issued a document effectively banning the practice of Falun Gong.
 The following day, hundreds of practitioners were detained by security forces.